 The frame can protect the content, display the content, be largely supportive of the content, but not at any time harbour pretensions of being the content.
 The frame is not the content.

-I know you may not want to hear this but it is true.
 No-one will visit your site for the frame, they visit for the content.
-If your frame is overly complex or difficult to handle or heavy or stupid – at worst it will prevent people from seeing your content.
-At best will make you look like a silly billy.
+If your frame is complicated or difficult to navigate or heavy – it’ll put your potential customers off.

 Choose a simple theme, make a few easy tweaks to personalize it somewhat and colour it up to suit your business colours – and then concentrate on building your audience with your content.

-Building an audience will take a huge amount of work, will require a lot of fingers in lots of pies, and will involve your site being usable on a huge range of devices.
+Building an audience will take a huge amount of work and will involve your site being usable on a range of devices.

 The task is big enough already without making it more difficult with a theme that is difficult to build and impossible to manage.